 Yes.
-There are very few remote classes at the Law School in Autumn Quarter.
-For each of these classes, we have reserved a classroom for usage by enrolled students.
+For remote classes, we have reserved a classroom for usage by enrolled students.
 Please refer to the course listings for the room location.
 Students may also use the Green Lounge if they prefer.

 While using a space in the building to attend a remote class, please keep in mind the following:

 - You must wear headphones at all times.

 - Please speak quietly and be respectful to those around them.